NixOS/rfcs/rfcs/0064-documentation-format.md

 ## Format overviews

+Should contain for each format:
+- A short description
+- Noteworthy advantages/disadvantages
+- Links to tutorials, documentation and tooling
+- A short sample

 ### Markdown (CommonMark)

 Markdown is probably the most well-known markup language, used for discussions on many websites such as GitHub, StackExchange, Reddit, Bitbucket and more.
 While the original description of Markdown was ambiguous, in current times [CommonMark](https://commonmark.org/) provides a clear specification for it.
 Markdown is designed to be easy to read and write.
 If you don't know it already, just after a [one minute tutorial](https://commonmark.org/help/) you can be productive with it.